pkropf/nerdyderby/README.md

     ShopBot.
 By not doing this, some amount of time was used to just organize the segments so that the correct ones were glued together.

+  * Don't forget to zero the z axis.
+The ShopBot doesn't know and will happily carve into your material and possibly break bits and parts.

+  * In VCarve Pro, set up 2 tabs per piece, especially for longer pieces.

+  * The default 1/8" tab is too shallow for plywood.
+Use 1/4" tabs.

+  * Ensure that the tabs aren't being cut by a previous or following pass.

+  * Make sure tabs aren't connected to other pieces that are cut out.

+  * The ShopBot files were exported from VCarve Pro as Shopbot alpha w/ speed.